 Many major automotive supply chains implement AR and VR technologies as part of their R&D and design processes.
-Among the most effective applications of AR are prototype testing by the end-customer, VR remote development, and VR-powered self-driving car tests.
+Among the most effective applications of XR are prototype testing by the end-customer, VR remote development, and VR-powered self-driving car tests.
 On the other hand, VR-embedded technologies are more widely applied in the R&D field, where they are mostly used for training purposes and remote manufacturing.

 In the wake of widespread digitalization, the market of the automotive industry is becoming more consumer-focused.
 Automotive companies seek to create more personalized marketing models to satisfy their audience.
 By applying Extended Reality Automotive solutions, car producers now offer to their customers augmented and virtual car configurators, showcasing of exterior accessory parts, virtual test-driving, and virtual showrooms.

 XR-powered solutions are also penetrating in the delivery of aftersales services.
 Among the main use cases is rescued assist apps, virtual technical handbooks, and augmented damage analysis.

 The Most Prominent Use Cases in the Automotive Industry